lupyuen/lupyuen.github.io/src/spi.md

     }
 ```

-TODO

-Define the DMA parameters
+We define the parameters for the DMA Request...

 ```c
     dmactrl.SBSize = DMA_BURST_SIZE_1;